Gengsheng-Li/Classifiers-enhanced-by-pre-training/README.md

 ## Usage

-### Download the Trained Models from Huggingface
+### Download the Trained Models and CIFAR-100 Dataset from Huggingface

-From https://huggingface.co/RyukiRi/Classifiers-Enhanced-by-Pre-training, you can download the following trained model weights for running the `test.py` or `run_test.slurm`:
+From https://huggingface.co/RyukiRi/Classifiers-Enhanced-by-Pre-training, you can download the following trained model weights and CIFAR-100 dataset for running this project:
 - `fine-tune-best.pth`: Best model weights after fine-tuning.
 - `linear-probe-best.pth`: Best model weights after the linear probe training.
 - `train-from-scratch-best.pth`: Best model weights trained from scratch.
 Please download these files and place them under the `results/` directory within the project folder.
+- `cifar-100-python.tar.gz`: CIFAR-100 dataset.
+Please download this file and place it under the `data/` directory within the project folder.

 ### Training the Model
 If you are using Linux with Slurm installed, please choose one of the following commands to train the model, depending on your needs: